Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 What is Third Party Insurance Cover?

-Third party insurance policy provides coverage from all the third party liabilities which may arise during an accident or mishap such as involving your car.
+Third Party Property Damage (TPPD) Insurance, also known as third party insurance policy provides coverage from all the third party liabilities which may arise during an accident or mishap such as involving your car.
 This insurance policy provides coverage for third party liabilities such as bodily injuries or demise of the third party or property damages for upto Rs.
 7.5 lakhs.
-A third party insurance policy has been made mandatory for every car owner in India as per Motor Vehicles Act.
+This policy has been made mandatory for every car owner in India as per Motor Vehicles Act.

 How Does Third Party Insurance Work?

-Under a third party insurance policy financial assistance is provided in case any third party liabilities such as injuries, death and property damage that may happen due to an accident or mishap involving the insured vehicle.This insurance cover lessens the financial burden of the policyholder for any damage sustained by a third party with the insured car.
+Under a TPPD car insurance policy financial assistance is provided in case any liabilities such as injuries, death and property damage that may happen due to an accident or mishap involving the insured vehicle.This insurance cover lessens the financial burden of the policyholder for any damage sustained by a third party with the insured car.

 In case of an accident, the insured person should intimate the insurer immediately about the mishap before raising a claim.
 After the claim is raised, the insurance company appoints a surveyor to examine the extent of damages and verify the estimated repair cost.
 After the verification process, the insurance company pays off the amount of the claim.